COMPARISON BETWEEN VIDEOGRAPHY

 beyond a visual record.

-line, storyboard and often a script, which the producer creates by interpreting
+engaging story line, storyboard and often a script, which the producer

-presenters are sometimes called upon to steer the viewer's better understanding
+sometimes called upon to steer the viewer's better understanding of the film.

-of the film.
-Under a Director's instruction, the crew will follow a shot list
+Under a Director's instruction, the crew will follow a shot list to produce

-to produce multiple and usually non-sequential shots and dialogue, to reinforce
+multiple and usually non-sequential shots and dialogue, to reinforce the story

-rigs such as dollies, cranes and stabilisers are used to create various moods
+such as dollies, cranes and stabilisers are used to create tastefully composed,

-used to accommodate varying situations according to the location environment or
+microphones will be used to accommodate varying situations according to the

-shots are assembled into the correct order and synchronised with precision
+the non-sequential shots are assembled into the correct order and synchronised

-accuracy within 1/25 of a second.
-Colour processing, visual and audio effects
+with precision accuracy within 1/25 of a second.
+Colour processing, visual and

-are also used to set or enhance the moods of the film footage.
+audio effects are also used to set or enhance the moods of the film

 The Final Product

-the resulting film will stimulate viewers to connect emotionally, understand
+When produced correctly, the resulting film will stimulate viewers to

 We are experts at creating audio